lwheinsberg/mvNUR/README.md

   inspiration, I would never have ventured into the world of Bayesian statistics, or pursued many other endeavors I once thought were beyond my capabilities.

+*I have a Bayesian inference joke but the first three people I told it to didn’t laugh and now I’m not so sure it’s funny.* - @JSEllenberg